 A Live Photos long exposure on an iPhone doesn’t work exactly the same way it does on a standard camera.
 The shutter doesn’t stay open—instead, the iPhone’s camera shoots a rapid series of images (12 frames per second) and combines them into a single photo.
 That’s what creates that soft motion blur effect.

 In order capture a Live Photos long exposure, you need to have an iPhone 6 or later, and iOS 11+.
 If you don’t have the right iPhone and iOS, that’s okay – you can also create long exposures using an app such as OSnap or Slow Shutter Cam.

-To get good results with the effect, you also need to use a tripod.
+To get good results with the effect, you also need to use an iPhone tripod.
 This stops your camera from moving while your iPhone is shooting that three-second Live Photo video.
 If the camera moves, then all those individual frames won’t line up when your phone combines them to make the Long Exposure image.

 Shoot A Live Photo